mjaimin/DesignPatterns/Behavioural/README.md

 ##Behavioural Patterns

+Behavioral patterns focus on the responsibilities that an object has.
+It deals with the interaction among objects to achieve larger functionality.

   + **Mediator:**  Uses a class to simplify communication between other classes

   + **Memento:** Capture and restore an object's internal state